ersimpson/ece143final/README.md

 - What artists are the most prolific in terms of number of tracks?
 - What artists are the most prolific in terms of number of albums?
 - What albums contain the most tracks?

+### Recommendation

+In our recommendation model, we implemented the K-means clustering algorithm to group tracks based on attributes such as danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, and tempo.
+Songs residing in the same cluster as the current track were suggested for sequential playback.

+For recommendations from a given playlist, we utilized cosine similarity to compare the current song against the rest in the playlist.
+This approach helped in identifying and recommending the next song to play from the playlist

+#### Recommendation of tracks

+*Note: the pre-processing step must be completed before running the analysis*

+1. Run `python3 recommend_tracks.py [current_song] --dir [directory of pre processed data] -N 10 `.

+This will recommend N songs from the same K-means cluster as the current song.

+2. Run `python3 recommend_tracks.py [current_song] --dir [directory of pre processed data] -N 10 --playlist_id <value>`.

+This will recommend N songs from the given playlist based on cosine similarity.